Krishna-D-Hegde/selewright/README.md

 ```

+> **Note**:
-> **Note**: Browser API methods (mocking/fetching) are only implemented in `PlaywrightImplementation`.
-We recommend using Playwright for tests involving browser API interactions.
+We recommend Playwright for tests which involve fetching or mocking APIs invoked by the browser frontend.
+The corresponding methods in `SeleniumImplementation` are left unimplemented as Selenium currently supports network interception only in Chrome via the DevTools Protocol.

 ## 🚀 Quick Start